h2oai/h2o-health/README.md

-# H2O Health Docs
+# H2O Health Documentation

 Documentation for the H2O Health apps.
-This project was built with [MKDocs](https://squidfunk.github.io/mkdocs-material/).
+Documentation was built with [MKDocs](https://squidfunk.github.io/mkdocs-material/).

 ## About H2O Health